GlancingMind/vim-baker/README.md

 ## Motivation

 Imagen you have a makefile with multiple targets e.g. release, test and debug.
-I wanted these targets to be listed as completions when I use the `:make` command.
-So I simple could make a mapping to `:make` and hit tab a few times to select my prefered target.
+I wanted the this targets to be listed as completions for the `:make` command.
+So I could see all available targets, select my prefered ones by hitting tab a few times and finally invoke `:make` on them.
 This relieves me from remembering and typing these targets all over again, when I have to use `:make`.

 ## Installation